 Tiger maple has eluded scientists and naturalists for centuries.
 The wavy or curly pattern seen in this tiger maple dresser does not appear in all maple trees.
 Obviously, it can be rare to find!
 People often make fine violins and other string instruments out of this beautiful wood.
 Furniture made of tiger maple is all the more impressive!
 In fact, tiger maple (often called curly maple) furniture often starts a journey to collect this rare wood.
 Many of our tiger maple customers hunt it down and fill their homes with it!

-The flame mahogany on this piece has equal beauty.
+The flame mahogany on this antique furniture piece has equal beauty.
 The drawer fronts have a luster to them.
 Also, the drawer fronts have a book veneer pattern.
 In other words, the crotch mahogany grain has been matched and mirrored on each drawer front.
 Undoubtedly, a very talented craftsman made this antique dresser.

 Finally, simple wooden knobs complete this antique Empire dresser.
 It has its original finish.
 Of course, there are a few flaws and chips, as to be expected with age.
 Please see all photos.